kumuluz/kumuluzee-samples/jpa/README.md

 ### Configure CDI

-Create directory `resources/META-INF`.
-In this directory create file `beans.xml`, with the following content to enable CDI:
+Create the directory `resources/META-INF`.
+In this directory create the file `beans.xml` with the following content to enable CDI:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>